GuildCrafts/web-development-js/contracts/37-Common_JS_Utility_Functions-Lodash.md

 ## Context

-This goal is important for:
-- learning JavaScript
-- understanding how developer write higher-level code for others to use
-- understanding ES2015
+This project will take you into the realm of real a JavaScript library used by thousands (maybe millions) of developers across the world.
+You'll have to think like an open-source software developer and learn the benefits and constraints of such a role.

-This code will be used by other developers to make their jobs easier.
+In addition, your code may be used by other developers to make their jobs easier.
+Hopefully this project helps you better understand how to contribute to the open source community so that you can be an active member throughout your career.

 The questions that this project will raise are:
+- What happens "under the hood" of the most common utility functions?
-- how do we write packages that are easy to understand and simple to use out of the box?
+- How do we write packages that are easy to understand and simple to use out of the box?
-- how to publish a package to NPM?
+- How to publish a package to NPM? (part of stretch goal)

 ## Specifications